NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/connect.rst.txt

        ForwardX11Trusted yes
        User [username]

-Note that it is not neccesary to copy your public key to NextgenIO.
+Note that it is not necessary to copy your public key to NextgenIO.

 Using SSH Clients